LucaIgnatescu/FlatEarthBackend/README.md

 # FlatEarthBackend
-This is the backend for the Flat Earth Challenge.
+This is the backend for the Flat Earth Challenge, deployed at [flatearthchallenge.com](https://flatearthchallenge.com).

-As the app is in the final stages of development, the backend is not yet deployed.
-However, a frontend only, development version is avaiable on [Github Pages](https://lucaignatescu.github.io/FlatEarthProject/).
-The repository for the frontend can be found [here](https://github.com/LucaIgnatescu/FlatEarthProject).
+It is written in go, and written to run serverless through AWS Lambda.